 Here’s a list of materials you will need:

-I choose to make my cold frames from Douglas fir, so far they have lasted 7 years but are reaching the end of their life.
-Fir is 1/3 the cost of cedar or redwood so it just depends on how cost sensitive you are.
-Cedar & Redwood would probably last twice as long.
+I choose to make my cold frames from Douglas fir.
+So far they have lasted 10 years but are reaching the end of their life.
+Fir is 1/3 the cost of cedar or redwood so it just depends on how cost-sensitive you are.

 Step By Step Instructions for Building a Garden Cold Frame

 Step 1 – Cutting the Sides of the Frame

 Cut one of the 2″ x 12″ boards exactly in half with the skill saw.
 Then again using the skill saw cut each of those resulting 4-foot boards at an angle starting at 12 inches at the back and down to 8 inches in front.
 For some reason when I did this project I forgot to take a picture of this step.
 But you can see the end result in the picture above.

 The top of each piece angles down from back to front.
 There isn’t a specific angle you are cutting here, instead draw a line from 12 inches in the back to 8 inches in the front and cut along that line to create the angle.